hugomoran159/IIP2/pages/index.md

 1. 30,000 units: 2024 residential output of approximately 30,000 units (not that final expenditure and unit numbers not yet available for social and affordable delivery as at 11 March 2024).

-2. 42,500 units: The maximum number of residential units that could be funded if the key challenges outlined below are not addressed.
+2. 42,500 units: The theoretical maximum number of residential units that could be funded if the key challenges outlined below are not addressed.

 ** Future Residential Development Finance Market **

-3. 60,000 units: The maximum number of residential units that could be funded if the key challenges outlined below are not addressed.
+3. 60,000 units: The maximum number of residential units that could be funded if the key challenges outlined below are not addressed satisfactorily.

 ## Implications by Tenure